princepoirier/capstone-weather/module-d.md

 #### B. Building content dynamically

+**Step 8: Copy/paste sample data at the top of js**<br />
-1. To help build the dynamic user interface, copy and paste the given sample data set at the top of `js/script.js`
+To help build the dynamic user interface, copy and paste the given sample data set at the top of `js/script.js`

    ```js
    let current = {
       time: {